 Changes in body composition, reduced kidney function, blunted thirst, ailments, and being on multiple medications can all increase the risk of dehydration - a common cause of dizziness.
 Aim to drink around five eight-ounce glasses of water a day.
-Tap is fine, but if you dislike the taste, keep a water filter jug in your fridge and top up your glass or bottle regularly.
+Tap water is fine, but if you dislike the taste, keep a water filter jug in your fridge and top up your glass or bottle regularly.
 Add a sliver of orange, lemon, lime or ginger, or a sprig of mint or lemon grass, to liven things up.

 Ask for a blood test

 If you haven’t had a blood count done recently, get your GP to carry one out.
 Iron-deficiency anaemia can be a factor in light headedness.
 Other clues include fatigue, weakness, headache, pallor or jaundice, palpitations, chest pain, shortage of breath and cold extremities.
 Find iron in foods such as red meat, liver, kidneys, lentils, kidney beans, dark, leafy greens, and dried fruit such as figs and apricots.

 Check your medicine

 Pick up a banana

-Why?
+Why bananas?
 To replenish blood glucose, low levels of which can cause dizziness.
 Low blood glucose – aka hypoglycaemia - is especially a risk for people with diabetes.
-Other good instant pick-ups include a slice of toast with a spread, fruit juice, a couple of biscuits, ice cream or a glass of milk. honey.
+Other good instant pick-ups include a slice of toast with a spread, fruit juice, a couple of biscuits, ice cream or a glass of milk and honey.
 If you have diabetes and regularly experience bouts of dizziness accompanied by sweating and confusion see the doctor or diabetes nurse – your medication may need adjusting.

 Poor breathing patterns e.g. fast shallow breathing can trigger or exacerbate dizziness.
 Mindfulness training and mindfulness-based CBT (cognitive behavioural therapy), which involves becoming aware of your breathing and learning to respond differently to anxious thoughts about dizziness could help as part of a comprehensive programme designed to reduce dizziness.

 Seek professional help